-From August 10th to August 14th, the Lane Medical Library will be leading a Research Impact Challenge.
+From August 23rd to August 27th, the Lane Library will be leading a Research Impact Challenge.
 The Research Impact Challenge is designed to engage Stanford students and researchers to better manage their scholarly presence and the impact of their work.
-This event is held in collaboration with Gear Up for Research Communication, an online symposium sharing methods and unique ideas for communicating the meaning and significance of research.

 During this challenge, we will be emailing daily instructions for completing a short activity over the course of one week.
 Each activity will take no more than a few minutes and can stand alone and be completed separately at a time that is convenient for you.